Here are some commonly asked questions. If you do not find all of the information you are looking for, please contact us.

 I don’t have very good English.
 What should I do?

 You can still apply.
-If you place below EAP 100, you will be able to take intensive English classes to improve your skills before entering the high school program.
+If your English level is not high enough, you will have to take Intensive ESL classes before entering the High School to University Program.
 Please click here for additional information about English requirements.

 I already finished high school in my country.
 Can I still come to Edmonds CC and get